gesellc/flashmob/teamroom.md

 # Rotation Order

-- Florian N
+- Florian
-- Bene D
+- Bene N
-- Christian
+- Christian D
 - Lisi
 - Michael

 # Micro Retro

 keep micro retros
-stay flexible
+* stay flexible
-do not hesitate to improve your team mates focus on a specific goal call out next speaker according to list stick to roles: driver only does what he/she has been told, navigator: stay mobber-aware hold back - be empathic
+do not hesitate to improve your team mates focus on a specific goal call out next speaker according to list stick to roles: driver only does what he/she has been told, navigator: stay mobber-aware hold back - be empathic make transition perfect
+** start to code
+mind closing time
+driver: clearify immediately

 # Goals